 Hartford went on to say that the market has clearly shifted since Hill retired in 2020, shortly after Donahoe’s appointment, and he will need to be a quick study on the changing landscape if he hasn’t been engaged in the market in recent years.

 “We see new running brands entering the specialty market far more frequently than at any period in the past 40 years,” said Hartford.
-“Most will use running as an entry into the performance business and expand from there, taking the On, Hoka, (and Nike) model to build their brands.
-Elliott brings a tremendous marketplace resume to the job, and that will be needed from day one, but he will also need to focus on the innovation pipeline that has broken down in recent years and let so many new players into the pipeline and into the conversation.”
+“Most will use running as an entry into the performance business and expand from there, utilizing the On, Hoka, (and Nike) model to build their brands.
+Elliott brings a tremendous marketplace resume to the job, and that will be needed from day one, but he will also need to focus on the innovation pipeline that has broken down in recent years and let so many new brands into the pipeline and into the conversation.”

 Image courtesy Nike, Inc.